 Director of Bands

 Nicholson is a frequent presenter and performer at regional, national, and international conferences.
 Dr. Nicholson led his ensemble in performance at the Taiwan International Band Clinic in Taipei and at the CBDNA Eastern Division Conference.
-Nicholson has presented twice at the Midwest International Band and Orchestra Clinic in Chicago, and he will be a featured presenter at the upcoming NAfME National In-Service Conference in Grapevine, Texas.
+Nicholson has presented twice at the Midwest International Band and Orchestra Clinic in Chicago, and he was a clinician at the 2016 NAfME National In-Service Conference in Grapevine, Texas. in 2018, Dr. Nicholson will lead the UA Wind Ensemble in performance at the CBDNA Western/Northwestern Divisions Conference.
+He is also an invited guest conductor for the Beijing Wind Orchestra, China’s first and oldest professional wind ensemble.
+That performance will be the first of the 2018 Chinese New Year at the National Centre for the Performing Arts.

 Previous to his appointment at the University of Arizona, Dr. Nicholson served as a conductor at the University of Delaware, Indiana University-Purdue University Fort Wayne, and Colorado State University; he was a public school educator in Beaverton, Oregon and Lawton, Oklahoma.
 His primary conducting mentors include William Wakefield, Ken Van Winkle, Stephen Pratt and Ray Cramer.
 Nicholson holds degrees from the University of Oklahoma (BME), New Mexico State University (MM), and Indiana University (DM).